 Authors who want to present an interesting industry application but who do not want to submit a full paper should submit to the Industry Track.

 Papers describing concrete resources (datasets, ontologies, vocabularies, annotated corpora, workflows, knowledge graphs, evaluation benchmarks, etc.) should be submitted to the Resource Track.

-Note that research, In-Use and Resource papers are published within the same proceedings by Springer’s Lecture Notes in Computer Science series.
+Note that Research, In-Use and Resource papers are published within the same proceedings by Springer’s Lecture Notes in Computer Science series.

-Papers in the in-use track will be reviewed according to the following criteria:
+Papers in the In-Use track will be reviewed according to the following criteria:

 - Relevance and impact of the contributions

-- Soundness and rigor in the methodology
+- Soundness and rigour in the methodology

 - Fitness for purpose of the proposed approach